mighty-gerbils/gerbil/doc/reference/make.md

     as detected from the Operating System, or overridden by the value of the environment variable `GERBIL_BUILD_CORES`, if defined and an integer.

-  - `depgraph:` is an obsolete argument, only present for backward compatibility.
-    You should delete it as well as any call to `make-depgraph` or `make-depgraph/spec`.
-    All matters regarding dependency caching is now managed internally inside `make` based on the `build-deps` argument above.
-This will be removed after release 0.16.

 ## Interface